 7:00 - 9:00 AM Check-In and Departure for TCBC Outreach Ride

-- 25 Mile Ride: (Note: this loop actually maps 28 miles) and will utilize part of the Luce Line Trail, then head into beautiful lake country.
-There will be rest stops, refreshments and a SAG wagon along the route.
-There are two refreshment stations along the route.
+- 25 Mile Ride: (Note: this loop actually maps 28.2 miles) and will utilize part of the Luce Line Trail, then head into beautiful lake country.
+There will be two refreshment stations/rest stops and a SAG wagon along the route.

 - 75K Gravel Grinder: This route will also utilize the Luce Line Trail out and back from Crow River Winery, but will venture onto rural gravel roads with rolling hills and beautiful lake views.
-Showers will also be made available to the 75K Gravel riders.
 There will be one food/refreshment/aid station and one unmanned water station along this route.

-All rides are $35 for anyone 18 years of age and over, anyone under 18 years of age can ride for free.
-Paid registrations include commemorative bike ride socks, fully supported ride with refreshment stations, FREE root beer floats at the finish, Crow River Winery Bistro coupon and FREE LIVE music on the patio after the ride!
+All rides/routes are $35 for anyone 18 years of age and over, anyone under 18 years of age can ride for free.
+Paid registrations include commemorative bike socks, fully supported ride with refreshment stations, FREE root beer floats at the finish and FREE LIVE music on the patio after the ride!